FAQ

 - cause a person without a mental illness to experience the onset of symptoms for the first time

 Research has strongly indicated that to recover fully, a consumer with co-occurring disorder needs treatment for both problems — focusing on one does not ensure the other will go away.
-Dual diagnosis services integrate assistance for each condition, helping people recover from both in one setting, at the same time.
+Dual diagnosis services integrate treatment for each condition, helping people recover from both in one setting, at the same time.

 Click here to read more about the importance of receiving integrated dual diagnosis treatment.